Dying for the Mission, or Glory?

 Like many combat veterans, I did things that I’m now ashamed of.
 But, full forgiveness is available now through repentance and the blood of Jesus.
 I’m not a psychiatrist. but from experience and observation I believe PTSD is caused by a combination of (1) guilt and (2) fear.

 - There’s no reason to suffer with guilt tormenting you.
 Repent of your sins and receive forgiveness by the blood of Jesus.

 - After you receive God’s forgiveness, and start walking in His Spirit, there’s nothing to fear.
 If you’re injured or die while walking in God’s will, God will reward you.
 So there’s nothing left to fear, from God or man.

 - Will you give your life as a disciple of the Messiah, Jesus?

-Jesus doesn’t just call us to risk our lives; Christian disciples are called to give themselves as living sacrifices, as the Lord Jesus did for us.
+Jesus doesn’t just call us to risk our lives; He calls Christian disciples to give themselves as living sacrifices, as He did for us.

 - Soldiers, policemen, and firemen risk their lives to help others, but they hope to survive through each dangerous situation.

 - Disciples of Jesus are to be like the ancient samurai, reckoning themselves already dead in this world.
 We are to “reckon yourselves dead to sin, but alive to God in Christ Jesus” so that the Spirit of Christ can be revealed through us.
 (Romans 6:8-11)

 I think of it this way…I believe I died in 1972 in that loach crash, but then God brought me back to this world.
 My life since then is a gift, and I owe it to the Lord Jesus Christ—who loves us and gave Himself for us.
 He is the perfect human model to emulate in my life, and (I hope) yours.

 Jesus gave His life, His soul, and His blood for me; He is the only one worthy to give my life to.